vmihalko/llvm2c/README.md

 ## Dependencies

-The only requirements are CMake in version at least 3.1 and LLVM 6 or 7.
+The only requirements are CMake in version at least 3.1 and LLVM 5 or newer.
-The project should be compilable also on older LLVM's, but it is not tested on these versions (patches are welcome :smile:)
+The project is not compilable on older LLVM's at the moment.
+(Patches are welcome :smile:)

 ## Building